Michael Trieb

-Michael Trieb (1936 – 25 January 2019) was a German architect, urban planner (SRL) and university professor.
-He was head of the Department of Urban Design at the Urban Planning Institute at the University of Stuttgart and is now Managing Director of the ISA Group - ISA Internationales Stadtbauatelier.
+Michael Trieb (1936 – 25 January 2019) was a German architect, urban planner (SRL), and university professor.
+He was head of the Department of Urban Design at the Urban Planning Institute at the University of Stuttgart and was Managing Director of the ISA Group - ISA Internationales Stadtbauatelier.

 Life

 Michael Trieb studied architecture and urban planning at the Technical University of Stuttgart and graduated in 1964.
-In parallel to his academic training, he managed urban planning projects in Paris and architectural construction projects in Stuttgart from 1959–1964.
-From 1964 to 1967, he was an architect/partner in the architectural office BTW Brunnert, Trieb und Wössner.
-From 1967 to 1971, he worked as a district planner and assistant to the City Planner in the Stuttgart City Planning Department.
+In parallel to his academic training, he managed urban planning projects in Paris and architectural construction projects in Stuttgart from 1959 to 1964.
+From 1964 to 1967, he was an architect and partner in the architectural office BTW Brunnert, Trieb und Wössner.
+From 1967 to 1971, Trieb worked as a district planner and assistant to the City Planner in the Stuttgart City Planning Department.
 He was a partner in the planning firm URBA from 1971 to 1979.
 He earned his doctorate in urban design in 1972 and qualified for a professorship in urban design and urban development planning in 1975.
 Michael Trieb also began his academic teaching career in 1971 and was named Professor in the Urban Planning Institute at the University of Stuttgart in 1976.
 Three years later, the University named him Chair of Urban Design and Urban Development.
 He founded the planning studio Stadtbauatelier in 1979.
 In 2007, the office evolved into the think-and-act tank ISA Internationales Stadtbauatelier, where he remains a partner to this day.

 Research

-Trieb’s research has focussed on anthropocentric, humanistic principles for urban planning, developing what is called Urban City Design (Stadtgestaltung) based on the philosophy of Human Centered Design.
+Trieb’s research has focussed on anthropocentric, humanistic principles for urban planning, developing what is called Urban City Design (Stadtgestaltung) based on the philosophy of human-centered design.